cvc5/ethos/user_manual.md

 ## Declarations with attributes

-The ALF language supports term annotations on declared functions, which can allow the user to treat a declared function as being variadic, i.e. taking an arbitrary number of arguments.
-These annotations are:
+The ALF language supports term annotations on declared functions, which for instance can allow the user to treat a declared function as being variadic, i.e. taking an arbitrary number of arguments.
+The available annotations in the ALF checker are:
 - `:right-assoc` (resp. `:left-assoc`) denoting that the term is right (resp. left) associative,
 - `:right-assoc-nil <term>` (resp. `:left-assoc-nil <term>`) denoting that the term is right (resp. left) associative with the given nil terminator,
 - `:list`, denoting that the term should be treated as a list when appearing as a child of an application of a right (left) associative operator,